 More and more of us are turning to online or digital methods when it comes to property selling and there’s a belief this is born out of current consumer purchasing habits.
 Here, we’ve taken a closer look at this and have considered what this could mean for the future of the real estate buying and selling markets.

 So, what are these technology-based methods that people are turning to?
-On the most part this is online selling and with a quick Google search, you can easily find a variety of businesses like The Property Buying Company, which have websites where you can sell or buy.
+On the most part this is online selling and with a quick Google search, you can easily find a variety of businesses like <content removed by moderator>, which have websites where you can sell or buy.

 The idea behind these sites can be that you sell for cash or you can pay a one-off fee to an online agent and your house is marketed on their listings and on other popular property search sites.
 This is rather than meeting with an estate agent or realtor and paying for their services periodically.
 The selling point here is that the single payment covers everything and doesn’t have any additional fees or commission.